The 10 Best Things to Do in Maggie Valley NC

 There are no lodging accommodations here, but there are plenty of rental cabins, hotel rooms, and even cool treehouses to choose from nearby.

-The Cataloochee Ski area includes 18 different slopes and trails, with a total vertical drop of 740 feet on the property.
+The Cataloochee Ski Area includes 18 different snow skiing slopes and trails, with a total vertical drop of 740 feet on the property.
 The vast majority are designed for beginners and intermediate skiers, but there are a few more challenging runs for experts.

 They offer ski lessons for newbies, as well as “slow skiing areas” for everyone who’s still trying to master the fine art of staying vertical while sliding down the side of massive North Carolina mountains.